languages

 This course readies students for the work world of the 21st century as it teaches them to develop and achieve personal goals that are education, career, and community oriented.
 Students will evaluate their interests, abilities and their personalities before undertaking a career search, as well as preparing for work life through résumés, cover letters, interviews, and creating their own personalized portfolios.

-French Immersion and Extended French FIF 2DI (Academic), FEF 2DI (Academic)
+French Immersion and Extended French FIF 2DI, FEF 2DI

 This course provides students with extensive opportunities to communicate, interact, and think critically and creatively in French.
 Students will use a variety of language learning strategies in listening, speaking, reading, and writing, and will respond to and interact with print, oral, visual, and electronic texts.
 Students will develop their knowledge of the French language through the study of contemporary French literature.
 They will also increase their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.
 This course is intended to prepare students for the compulsory Grade 11 course.
 For further enrichment, join the French Club.